Clerks: The Animated Series: Aftermath

 For several years following the series' cancellation, Smith announced plans to make an animated film.
 He revealed in a commentary on Episode 6 that it would go theatrical (with the hopes of winning the newly launched Academy Award for Best Animated Feature), but later made plans to go direct-to-video.
 The basic plot involved Dante and Randal making a movie about their lives at the Quick Stop, a reference to the production of the original film.
 In an interview, Smith expanded on the delays surrounding the film.
 Apparently, when the Weinsteins left Miramax, owned at the time by Disney, the split was not completely amicable.
 The rights to the Clerks television show were still owned by the Disney company, who as a result were reluctant to work with The Weinstein Company, throwing the future of Clerks: Sell Out into question.
 At the 2007 Cornell Q&A, Smith said due to the Miramax/Weinstein argument "you will see a Jay and Silent Bob cartoon before Clerks: Sell Out."
-The plot of Clerks: Sell Out would eventually become the plot of Clerks III, which released in September of 2022.
+The plot of Clerks: Sell Out would eventually become the plot of Clerks III, which released in September 2022.

 However, when Miramax was purchased by Filmyard Holdings in 2011, Smith revealed on Twitter that Miramax had contacted him for new projects, and the possibility of reviving the series came up.
 In October 2019, Smith announced that a repurposed version of the script for Sell Out would serve as the basis for the live-action Clerks III.
 In 2020, as a response to the COVID-19 pandemic, Smith teased about bringing the show back on Hulu.